openreplay/documentation/content/configuration/recordings-storage.md

 | js_cache_bucket | The assets' bucket name (i.e. `openreplay-assets`)  |
 | S3_HOST | The URL (starting with `https`) of your object storage service (i.e. check the list of [S3 endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) if you're on AWS, on Google Cloud Storage this would be `https://storage.googleapis.com`) |

-7. Go to `scripts/helm/roles/openreplay/templates/chalice.yaml` and comment the below line:
+6. Now go to `scripts/helm/roles/openreplay/templates/chalice.yaml` and comment the below line:

 ```yaml
 ...